- What To Look For And How To Find The Best Heavy Equipment Shipping Rates

 It is usually used for non-operable vehicles like farm equipment, disabled heavy machinery, or large engines.

-You’ll need to find out whether the cost of your heavy equipment is covered and whether you want to purchase additional insurance to protect it.
+You’ll need to find out whether the cost of your heavy equipment transport is covered and whether you want to purchase additional insurance to protect it.

 Base level insurance may be more than enough if you are shipping heavy equipment regionally within the United States or to a safe country like France or England.
 However, you’ll probably want to increase your protection if you are shipping longer distances to dangerous countries.